BTHPOS/insight-addresses/README.md

 # Insight Addresses
 The purpose of these scripts is to gather transactions and address data from the Bithereum blockchain which can then be used for a variety of purposes including a richlist.

-The `scrape-addresses.js` script goes through each block and extracts unique addresses inside each transaction. `scrape-addresses.js` is capable of of extracting transactions from a block range or up until the block height of insight.
-To fetch a range of blocks, update the `blockFrom` and `blockTo` variables located at the top of the filed.
+The `scrape-addresses.js` script goes through each block and extracts unique addresses inside each transaction. `scrape-addresses.js` is capable of extracting transactions from a block range or up until the block height of insight.
+To fetch a range of blocks, update the `blockFrom` and `blockTo` variables located at the top of the file.
 To extract blocks up until the current height of insight, set `blockFrom` to a block height that is less than the current height of insight and either set `blockTo` to the height of insight or set the script to run forever (more on how to do this below). `blockFrom` must be less than `blockTo` and `blockTo` must be less than or equal to the current height of insight.

 The `update-address-balances.js` updates the balance of every address that is stored by `scrape-addresses.js`.

 ## Dependencies
-You must first have a running insight node that is fully synced with Bithereum as well as insight api properly setup.
+You must first have a running bitcore node with insight that is fully synced with Bithereum blockchain.
+Your bitcore node needs insight api properly setup.
 - Bitcore Node https://github.com/BTHPOS/bitcore-node
 - Insight API https://github.com/BTHPOS/insight-api
 - NodeJS (v9 and up)
 - NPM (tested with v5.6 although others should work)

-Be sure that rate limitting is disabled on your bitcore node, otherwise your requests will be blocked.
-You can disable rate limitting by adding the following to your insight node
+Be sure that rate limitting is disabled on your bitcore node, otherwise your requests will be throttled.
+You can disable rate limitting by adding the following to your insight node.
 ```JSON
   "servicesConfig": {
      "insight-api": {
        "disableRateLimiter": true
      }
 ```
-If you are using your own insight explorer, be sure to update the `insightAPI` constant located at the top of the file to point to your own instance.
+If you are using your own insight node, be sure to update the `insightAPI` constant located at the top of the file to point to your own instance.
 ```JavaScript
 // Insight API endpoint
 var insightAPI = "http://insight.bithereum.network/insight-api";
 ```
 ## Other Prerequisites
 The insight address scripts will not be able to run unless a MySQL instance can be referenced.
-Please ensure that you have installed MySQL and configured it in a way that is accessible by the insight addresses script.
+Please ensure that you have installed MySQL and configured it in a way where it is accessible by the scripts.

 ### Installation
-Download the repository to the server where it will reside
+Download the repository to the server where it will reside and install the node modules.
 ```sh
 $ git clone https://github.com/BTHPOS/insight-addresses.git
 $ cd insight-addresses